-In a large mixing bowl, add 2 C gluten flour (aka vital wheat gluten), 2 ½ tbsp nutritional yeast, 2 tsp onion powder, 2 tsp garlic powder, 1 ½ tsp dry oregano, 1 ½ tsp dry basil, 1 tsp celery seed, 1 tsp smoked paprika, 1 tsp ground turmeric, 1 tsp salt and black pepper to taste.
+In a large mixing bowl, add gluten flour (vital wheat gluten), nutritional yeast, onion powder, garlic powder, dry oregano, dry basil, celery seed, smoked paprika, ground turmeric, salt and black pepper.

 Stir all these dry ingredients together to achieve an even mix without solid clumps.
 The herbs and spices will combine well with the dry gluten flour, so give it a quick mix and you should be ready for the wet ingredients.